Events

 The Deep Impact of Comet Theory

-(I hope my readers will forgive the absence of news items for the past few months while I took a break and gave some presentations in Europe on the Electric Universe.
-I did manage to keep an editorial eye on … Continue reading
+(I hope my readers will forgive the absence of news items for the past few months while I took a break and gave some presentations in Europe on the ELECTRIC UNIVERSE®.
+I did manage to keep an editorial eye on the Thunderbolts website, where my colleagues dealt very well with breaking news).
+This news item…

 The Dragon Storm

-A news item headlined “The Dragon Storm” appeared on the Cassini mission website on February 24.
+A news item headlined “The Dragon Storm” appeared on the Cassini mission website on February 24.
 The imagery of the celestial dragon in this context is an unconscious nod to an electrified universe.
-The new science of plasma behavior emphasizes … Continue reading
+The new science of plasma behavior emphasizes the dominant role of the electric force and its powerful effects in the electrically charged…

 Columbia downed by Megalightning